| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 months, but can be extended for an extra month at the Foreigners

-the Public Security Bureau.
+Section ofthe Public Security Bureau.
 Passports must be valid for at

 least six months before you travel to China.